Vargasavour Recipes

 Instructions

-• Season with salt, garlic powder, and white pepper powder, and add flour, mix well until combined and form a wet batter.
+• In a bowl, mix salt, garlic powder, white pepper powder, and flour, then add the egg and water to form a wet batter.

-• Slice the chicken breasts into thin cutlets and tenderize with a meat tenderizer hammer.
+• Slice the chicken breasts into thin cutlets and tenderize with a meat mallet.

-• Dip the chicken into the egg batter, then coat it with panko breadcrumbs.
-Press the crumbs onto the chicken to ensure they adhere well.
+• Dip the chicken into the egg batter, then coat it with panko breadcrumbs, pressing the crumbs on to adhere.

 Notes